Akshay2002Singh/react-seat-select/React Seat Select/docs/TheaterSeatSelect/custom-styling.md

 The `customStyles` prop accepts an **array of objects**, where **each object corresponds to one section** in your `SeatConfig`.

 This means you can give **different looks** to each section (e.g., VIP seats gold-colored, Balcony seats blue-colored).

+`Note: If the customStyles array size is smaller than the number of sections, the last style object in the array will be applied to all remaining sections automatically.  `

 ### 🛠 Properties of `SectionStyle`